What is a user certificate?

 What is RSA?

 RSA is a public-key encryption and signature generation algorithm.
 The abbreviation stands for Rivest-Shamir-Adleman, the inventors of RSA.
 It is standardized in RSA Laboratories’ PKCS#1, ANSI X9.31 and IEEE 1363.
 The security of RSA is based on the presumed difficulty of factoring large integers.
 RSA is used for encryption by taking the public key (which consists in a modulus n and an exponent e) and calculating, simply put, the nth power of the plaintext modulo n.
 Decryption is done in the same way by using the decryption key (which is an exponent d) and calculating the dth power of the ciphertext modulo n.
 RSA is also used for generating digital signatures, in that case, the decryption key is applied by the signer to calculate the dth power of the hash of the plaintext that is verifiable by anyone with the corresponding public key.
 As of 2021, the best known attack against RSA is solving the factoring problem for 768 bits long numbers.
-Tresorit applies RSA with 2048 and 4096 bit long keys.
+Tresorit applies RSA with 4096 bit long keys.

 What is a digital signature?